 The CBI represents companies from all sectors of UK business.
 It is a source of expert advice and information, and a forum for the generation of ideas and best practice exchange.
 The CBI's business guides cover issues such as business continuity and protecting your business in the electronic age.

-CPNI provides integrated protective security advice, covering physical, personnel and cyber security measures, to the businesses and organisations that make up the national infrastructure.
-Through the delivery of this advice, CPNI protects national security by helping to reduce the vulnerability of the national infrastructure to terrorism, espionage and other threats.
+CPNI provides integrated protective security advice, covering physical, personnel and cyber security measures, to the businesses and organisations that make up the critical national infrastructure.
+By delivering this advice, CPNI helps to reduce the vulnerability of the national infrastructure to terrorism, espionage and other threats.

 BSI is the world's leading provider of standards covering every aspect of the modern economy.
 For example, BS 7799 deals with securing business information, BS 7499 covers static site guarding and mobile patrol services, and BS 7858 is the code of practice for security screening of individuals employed in a security environment.
 CPNI (see above) has also worked with the BSI to develop PAS 97: 2012 A Specification for Mail Screening and Security.

-The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions.
+The DBS helps employers make safer recruitment decisions.
 It also prevents unsuitable people from working with vulnerable groups, including children, through its criminal record checking and barring functions.